blurrycontour/zuul-gerrit/doc/source/admin/drivers/gerrit.rst

       (e.g., ``refs/tags/foo``).
 Zuul matches this value exactly against what Gerrit provides.
 This field is treated as a regular expression, and multiple refs may be listed.
+      Only restricted regular expression syntax is supported, see :ref:`regex` for more information.

    .. attr:: ignore-deletes
       :default: true